 "Indeed, I am from Fishman Island... it is at the midpoint of the Grand Line, at the bottom of the sea, under the Red Line... straight underneath Mariejois."

 "The worst place in the world," Allen replied.

 "They call it the Holy Land of Mariejois, and it's the capital of the World Government," James clarified.
-"It's where the leadership of the Marines is seated, and home to the World Nobles..."
+"It's where the leaders of the Marines are seated, and home to the World Nobles..."